brookshelley/brookshelley.github.com/books.md

     drawn, and the queerness of a few of the characters.
 If you need something lighthearted, it's worth a read.

+52. **Generation Loss** – Elizabeth Hand

+    I'd only read Fire, a short story collection by Hand, before and wasn't sure what to expect.
+It was exciting expecting this to be odd literary fiction, then discovering it's a moody mystery.
+Definitely fun, and odd, and great.

 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club